lma000/ANGSD/README.md

 - `SRA*.txt` files contain the accession numbers for SST+ cells in each of the relevant genotypes.
 - `multiqc_report.html` is the report that aggregates results from FastQC, featureCounts, and QoRTs.

 Scripts:
 - `download.sh` downloads all SRA files from the accession numbers given in SRA*.txt into folders seperated by condition.
-- `index.sh` generates a genome index based on the mm39 mouse genome, which is later used for alignment.
+- `index.sh` generates a genome index based on the mm39 mouse genome, which is later used for the alignment.
-- `trim.sh` trims adapters from the `fastq.gz` samples.
+- `trim.sh` trims adapters from the downloaded samples.
 These trimmed files are used for the alignment.
 - `fastqc.sh` performs quality control on each trimmed file using FastQC.
-The outputs are later aggregated into a MultiQC report.
+- `align.sh` runs the alignments on the trimmed samples against the reference genome index using the STAR aligner.
+- `fcs.sh` performs featureCounts to generate counts for mappings of genes.
+The counts table is later used for DEG analysis.
+- `qorts.sh` runs QoRTS to check the quality of alignments and uniqueness of genes.
+- `multiqc.sh` performs MultiQC to aggregate reports FastQC, featureCounts, and QoRTs.